mattyz777/rust-blockchain/docs/grammar/rs_crate_mod.md

 - binary crate

+  - By convention, the entry point is src/main.rs.
   - Must have a main function
-  - By convention, the entry point is src/main.rs.

 - library crate
-  - Don't have a main function.
   - By convention, the entry point is src/lib.rs.
+  - No main function

 # creating rust project